syncfusion-content/blazor-docs/blazor/floating-action-button/events.md

 documentation: ug
 ---

-# Events in Floating Action Button Component
+# Events in Floating Action Button component

 This section explains the available events in Floating Action Button Component.